 - Land Disturbance Ordinance (Ordinance 2651)) (PDF)

 - 2022 Fee Ordinance (Ordinance 2754) (PDF)

 Applications & Forms

 Applications must be submitted to the Community Development Department counter, located on the Second Floor of the Monroeville Municipal Center, 2700 Monroeville Boulevard, between 8 am and 4 pm.
-An applicant must submit a complete application before the deadline(s) listed below to be placed on the agenda of either the Planning Commission or Zoning Hearing Board.

 - Zoning Permit Application (PDF)